-Day students: If a student is unable to come to classes or any activities due to sickness, they must bring a note from their parents/guardians as soon as they return to school.
-The note should be given to the mentor or the Deputy Head of Campus.
+Day students: If a student is unable to come to classes or any activities due to sickness, they should send a note through the school LMS.
 Alternatively, parents can call the school to inform them about the absence.

 Residential students: If a student feels ill before school, they must tell the Residential Parent who will issue a slip to take to the school nurse, who will then advise on treatment and whether or not the student should attend classes or activities.
+If they cannot attend class they will stay in the health center.